muratk5n/thirdwave/en/README.md

 <img src="https://drive.google.com/uc?export=view&id=1B2wf9R7AMH1d7Vw6e2mucLbIQ5NSjir7"/>

-"[DE FM] has warned the advancing Taliban in Afghanistan against establishing a caliphate in the embattled country.
-If they do, Maas said ... the country will not receive 'another cent' in German development aid, which currently stands at around 430 million euros a year"

----

 LA Times: "[California] The Dixie fire, now the second-largest blaze in state history, has burned more than 463,000 acres and destroyed more than 400 buildings.
 It has been 26 days since the Dixie fire